Course overview

 The module covers the Tort aspects of the Obligations Law Foundation of Legal Knowledge under the Joint Statement as required by the SRA and BSB for a QLD, and the SRA Statement of Legal Knowledge for "6.
 Torts".

-Advanced Legal Skills (core)
+Advanced Legal Skills and Commercial Awareness - Core

 Year 3

-Equity and Trusts (core)
+Equity and Trusts - Core

 We'll cover the law of equity and the law of trusts, covering the main legal principles and issues.